Treatment Effect Bias from Sample Snooping: Blinding Outcomes is Neither Necessary nor Sufficient: Notation assumptions

 \subsection{Problem statement: comparing blinded and unblinded malicious analysts}

 This section introduces a notation framework to study the objectivity arguments in Section \ref{sec:Introduction}.
-We say that an analyst is \emph{malicious} if they choose a feature $j$ in a way that maximizes bias.
-This means that an unblinded, malicious analyst will produce an estimate equal to
+Analogous to the problem framing used by \citet{king2019propensity_not_used}, we say that an analyst is \emph{malicious} if they adaptively choose an estimator $d$ in a way that maximizes bias.
+This means that an unblinded, malicious analyst produces an estimate equal to

 after ``snooping'' by looking at the outcome data.
-As before, we suppress the dependence of $\hat{\Delta}_{\text{snoop}}(\mathbf{X},\mathbf{Y})$ on $\mathbf{A}$ in the notation.
-Even if each individual estimate $d(\mathbf{X}_{j},\mathbf{Y})$ is unbiased for $\Delta$, their maximum will generally not be unbiased (see similar discussion in \citealp{king2019propensity_not_used}).
-We refer to this type of bias as \emph{added variable bias}: bias from adjusting for a variable that causes artificial up-weighting of individuals with high outcomes on treatment, or low outcomes on control.
+Even if each estimator $d\in\mathcal{D}$ is unbiased for $\Delta$, the maximum across $\mathcal{D}$ will generally not be unbiased (see similar discussion in \citealp{king2019propensity_not_used}).
+The larger the set of candidates $\mathcal{D}$ is, the more opportunities the analyst affords themself to exploit chance imbalances in pursuit of a high estimated effect.
+Thus, by changing the size of the set $\mathcal{D}$, we can represent analysts with different degrees of maliciousness.

 Unfortunately, similar bias can still exist\emph{ }even if the outcomes are blinded,\emph{ }so long as they can be predicted.
-Suppose that some of the variables in $\mathbf{X}$ are known to be correlated with $\mathbf{Y}$.
-Let $\mu(\mathbf{X},\mathbf{A})=E(\mathbf{Y}|\mathbf{X},\mathbf{A})$ be the expected outcomes given the covariates and exposures.
-By replacing $\mathbf{Y}$ with its proxy $\mu(\mathbf{X},\mathbf{A})$, a blinded malicious analyst can inappropriately upweight observations that are \emph{expected} to be extreme.

-Formally, a blinded, malicious who must choose $\mathbf{x}_{j}$ without seeing $\mathbf{y}$ will select the covariate they expect to result in the highest bias after the outcomes are revealed.
-That is, they select the index
+Suppose that some of the variables in $\mathbf{X}$ are known to be correlated with $\mathbf{Y}$, and let $\mu(\mathbf{X},\mathbf{A})=E(\mathbf{Y}|\mathbf{X},\mathbf{A})$ be the expected outcomes given the covariates and exposures.
+By replacing $\mathbf{Y}$ with its proxy $\mu(\mathbf{X},\mathbf{A})$, a blinded malicious analyst can select the estimator $D^{\star}\in\mathcal{D}$ that is \emph{expected} to produce the highest bias after the outcomes are revealed.
+That is, they select the estimator function